mi2rl/3DP-COVID19/Readme_ENG.md

 # Medical device reverse engineering
-*	Various ideas to defeat the battle with COVID19 can be realized with 3D printing.
+*	Various ideas to back in  COVID-19 pandemic can be realized with 3D printing.
-*	With a medical unmet needs in frontline clinical field (healthcare work place), unmet needs for medical devices can be fulfilled.
+*	Unmet needs of frontline healthcare workers for medical devices can be fulfilled.
-*	It can be done with following protocal,
+*	It can be done with following protocol,
 	1.	get 3D image from CT or 3D scanner
 	2.	make parts of the same shape or customized parts
 	3.	print with appropriate 3D printing material